 The Silk Road Institute's Combating Hate, Advancing Inclusion (CHAI) digital video arts competition was funded through the Michaëlle Jean Foundation, with financial support from the Vancouver Foundation, the Edmonton Foundation, the Winnipeg Foundation and the Oakville Community Foundation settlement fund.

-Muslim Link interviewed CHAI 2017 winner Aquil Virani about his video, Postering Peace.
+Muslim Link interviewed Vancouver based CHAI 2017 winner Sherry Rashidan about her video Iridescent.